Amish Paradise: Music video

 Yankovic directed the music video for "Amish Paradise" himself, as he has done for many of his music videos since 1986.
-The music video for "Amish Paradise" closely mirrors the "Gangsta's Paradise" music video, although several concepts are parodied.
+The music video for "Amish Paradise" closely mirrors the "Gangsta's Paradise" music video and parodies several concepts.
 Though Yankovic wanted to film in Lancaster, Pennsylvania, where there is a large concentration of Amish, the travel cost to bring everyone needed for filming there was too much, so filming took place in southern California.
 Many of the extras in the video are Yankovic's own relatives.
 The video also features Florence Henderson as LouAnne Johnson (as portrayed by Michelle Pfeiffer) from Dangerous Minds in the original video.
-Yankovic said in 2022 that recording the Buster Keaton gag with the falling house frame was the scariest stunt he had ever done.
+Yankovic said in 2022 that recording the Buster Keaton gag with the falling house frame was the scariest stunt he had ever done, because it was a steel-reinforced wood frame which, had Yankovic stood in the wrong position, could injure him fatally.

 Personnel

 According to the liner notes of The Essential "Weird Al" Yankovic: